influxdata/docs.influxdata.com-ARCHIVE/content/platform/installation/sandbox-install.md

 ```

 The Sandbox repo includes a `sandbox` binary used to provision and manage the
-Sandbox's containers and data. `./sandbox up` run from inside the `sandbox` directory
+Sandbox's containers and data.
+Run `./sandbox up` from inside the `sandbox` directory
-will download, build, and start all the necessary Docker containers.
+to download the necessary images, then build and start all the required Docker containers.

 ```bash
 # cd into the sandbox directory